Zoinks! (A Halloween Tale)

 'You shouldn't be wearing glasses,' she told the blonde young man.

-'I know,' said the man Nicole wanted to call Fred, apologetically.
+'I know.' the man Nicole wanted to call Fred apologised.
 'But I can't see a thing without them.
 I certainly couldn't drive.'

 'Where's the dog?'
 Casey asked weakly.

 'Dog, what dog?' the tall and gangling man, who Nicole wanted to call Shaggy, asked.

 'We're supposed to have a dog.
 Or, at least, you're supposed to have a dog, Ron,' said "Daphne".
 'He's a Great Dane, sort of.
 I think.'